 Why does this matter?
 I mean, really, apparently, if we’re living we’re breathing; right?

 Mouth Breather=More Carbon Dioxide

-Turns out, oxygen absorption levels are lowered, palate development is compromised and snoring becomes an occurrence in sleep when we breathe through our mouth.
+Turns out, oxygen absorption levels are lowered, palate development is compromised, and snoring becomes an occurrence in sleep when we breathe through our mouth.
 Every cell that makes up our body needs oxygen to survive.
 No one is arguing that mouth breathing brings in more air, but it also expels more carbon dioxide, which leads to reduced oxygen absorption.
-Compare this to how the body was designed to breathe, through the nose and while this brings in less air than the mouth, less air is exhaled, creating a back pressure in the lungs that allows for more oxygen to be absorbed into the blood.
+Compare this to how the body was designed to breathe, through the nose and while this brings in less air than the mouth, less air is exhaled, creating back pressure in the lungs that allows for more oxygen to be absorbed into the blood.
 It ensures the desired blood pH remains between 7.35 and 7.45 (or slightly alkaline).
 What’s more, if you are a mouth breather with bad breath, you should head down to this Pediatric dentist in Vista for treatment options.

 Our body is a pretty fine-tuned vessel.
 When we mouth breath, a message is sent to the brain that carbon dioxide is being lost too quickly.
-The brain responds by stimulating the cells that create mucous, slows the breathing and triggers a constriction of blood vessels.
+The brain responds by stimulating the cells that create mucous, slows the breathing and triggers constriction of blood vessels.
 Mouth breathing also contributes to bad breath.
-When we breathe through out mouth, everything dries out, creating the perfect environment for bad breath.
+When we breathe throughout the mouth, everything dries out, creating the perfect environment for bad breath.

 We need the nose to warm and filter the air through the nasal hairs.
 Otherwise, harmful particles may enter the lungs and respiratory system.